agarret7/vimwiki/Notebook.md

 ## Reviews
 Each week contains a review of activities during the week.
 It focuses on where completed work diverged from plans, and suggestions for improvements on the next iteration of plans.
-Part of the review process is updating [[Goals]], by linking deliverables from the week that document progress at a higher level.
+Part of the review process is updating [Goals](Goals.md), by linking deliverables from the week that document progress at a higher level.

 This is also a great place to consider if issues that popped up were specific